SamiaTouileb/NERDz/README.md

 # Manual annotations

 Two  native  speakers  annotated  all  sentences from the NArabizi treebank.
 We compute two measures of agreement, *Krippendorff’s alpha* and *micro F1*-score.
 In terms of *Krippendorff’s alpha*, the agreement score is *α= 0.87*, which suggests strong evidence for good agreement.
 The agreement in terms of *micro F1*-score achieved *86.3*.
-This evaluation score is based on SemEval 2013 task 9 evaluation scheme 3(Segura-Bedmar et al.,2013).
+This evaluation score is based on SemEval 2013 task 9 evaluation scheme (Segura-Bedmar et al.,2013).
 Here, we used the strict measure, and compute F1 for exact match of both the entity boundary (the span of the entity), and the entity type.
 We disregard all annotations where both annotators agree that a token is not an entity, i.e., the "O" tag.

 # Cite